Can I get broadband and mobile in the same bundle?

 There are some pretty compelling reasons for taking a broadband and mobile bundle.

-- It's convenient.
-The main reason to get your broadband and mobile from the same supplier, and possibly with TV and landline as well, is convenience.
+• It's convenient.
+The main reason to get your broadband and mobile from the same supplier, or even Broadband with TV and Phone, is convenience.
 We've all got so many services that we need to keep track of.
 Lumping a few of them together, where you can forget about them for a year or more, makes life so much easier.
 That said, some providers, like Vodafone, have different length contracts for mobile and broadband even under the same deal.
 You still need to keep track of when they end, so you can seek better alternatives or cheap upgrades.

 Broadband and mobile bundles are very attractive, but they might not be right for everyone.
 Here are a few downsides you need to know about.

-- You'll probably have to buy your own phone.
+• You'll probably have to buy your own phone.
 The mobile part of a mobile and broadband bundle is usually a SIM-only deal.
 This means you get a SIM card with a call, text and data allowance, and have to provide your own phone.
 This won't be a problem for many, but if you like to pick up a new iPhone every year or two you might be better off with the freedom to shop for the best deal across all the networks.
+Have said that, you can now often get great refurbished phones that feel like new at a heavily discounted price from the likes of Backmarket.

-- You might still be tied into an existing mobile deal.
+• You might still be tied into an existing mobile deal.
 Remember, you can only take advantage of any low-cost bundles if you aren't stuck on your old mobile deal.
 If you're partway through a 12 or 18-month contract, you'd have to pay a penalty to leave.
-Depending on how long you've got left, it's likely to more than cancel out any savings you can make.
+Depending on how long you've got left, it might cancel out any savings you can make.

 Do broadband providers run their own mobile networks?